 Hallgrímskirkja, a modern Lutheran church designed in 1937 and constructed between 1945 and 1986, is also impressive, though we paid a shorter visit.
 Architect Guðjón Samúelsson is thought to have been inspired by the basalt lava formations found across Iceland, and once we’d seen some of these for ourselves, that inspiration fell into place.

 We stayed two nights in Center Hotel Þingholt (written in English as Thingholt – that’s a Þ not a P!)
 The hotel sits along the walking route between Hallgrímskirkja and Harpa – an excellent location in Mioborg, Reykjavik – and we really appreciated our very modern room, though the concrete, leather and glass design won’t suit everyone.
 The hotel had a trendy bar area and restaurant, though we only ate breakfast there, a perfectly decent buffet offering.
+Find out more on where to stay in Reykjavik.

 Thanks to recommendations from Iheartreykjavik, we enjoyed a wonderful meal at Grillmarkadurinn.
 It’s name translates to Grill Market and owners Hrefna Rósa Sætran and Guðlaugur P. Frímannsson have forged strong relationships with farmers and producers, to showcase the best that Iceland can offer.
 The tasting menu (9,400 kr per person) is a great way to try a range of dishes.